I am a

 socioeconomic inequality, and

 food sustainability.
-I predominantly use experimental and quantitative methods in my research, but I also integrate qualitative approaches to further explore personal processes and social dynamics.
+I predominantly use experimental and quantitative methods in my studies, but I also integrate qualitative approaches to further explore personal processes and social dynamics.

-More information about my work and interests can be found in the
+Additional information about my work can be found in the

 sending me a note.